Groom yourself from top to toe ready at these local beauty emporiums. By Cally Squires and Charlotte Pasha.

 It lasts 30 minutes and involves firm pressure on my feet and lower calves, using a mango and coconut scented massage candle that is blissful.

 I’m told I could have my nails done at the same time, while pre-party make-up is another popular option.

-Neville has just launched a new formaldehyde-free Brazilian blow-dry called Goldilocks.
+Neville has a formaldehyde-free Brazilian blow-dry called Goldilocks.

 Made to their own formulation, the keratin treatment is designed to make frizzy hair more manageable.

 It leaves hair straighter and sleeker after washing.

 While the two hour treatment is taking, opt for the Champagne Enzyme Facial.